juliuspr/on-hornplaying/content/mental-models/what-is-a-mental-model/_index.md

 In this chapter you will:

 - Introduce the idea of a mental model.
+- Discuss why they are useful
-Why they are useful?
-How they are always already present.
+- They are always already present.
 - How to think is as important as how to do

+## What is a mental model?

+Mental models are the structures of understanding

 ## Why do we need them?
-- Absence of good ones leads to confussion.
+- Absence of good ones leads to confusion.
 - Good ones add clarity

 ## What is a good mental model?